MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 ---

 # Manage Windows 10 Insider Preview Builds
-Administrators can manage installation of Insider Preview builds across multiple devices in their organization using the following steps:
+Administrators can manage installation of Windows 10 Insider Preview Builds across multiple devices in their organization using the following steps:

 ## Register your domain
-Organizations have the option of registering their Azure Active Directory domain in the Windows Insider Program.
+To authenticate multiple devices for Insider Preview builds, register your organization's Azure Active Directory domain with the Windows Insider Program.
 To register a domain, you must be registered in the Windows Insider Program with your work account in Azure AD (See [Register](wip-4-biz-register.md)) and you must be assigned a Global Administrator role on that Azure AD domain.
 Also requires Windows 10 Version 1703 or later on the machine used for registration.

 > [!div class="nextstepaction"]
 > [Register your domain](https://insider.windows.com/en-us/for-business-organization-admin/)

 __NOTE:__
 * The Windows Insider Program only supports registration of domains in Azure Active Directory (and not Active Directory on premises) as a corporate authentication method.
-* Once a domain is registered, administrators do not have to register each individual device or user with the Windows Insider Program in order to apply Insider Preview installation polices.
+* Once a domain is registered, administrators do not have to register each individual device or user with the Windows Insider Program in order to apply Insider Preview build installation polices.
 * To get the most benefit out of the Windows Insider Program for Business, organizations should not use a test tenant of Azure AD.
 There will be no modifications to the Azure AD tenant to support the Windows Insider Program as it will only be used as an authentication method.

 ## Join devices to Azure Active Directory